Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a foundation year two doctor working in Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is called Dragon Dez (16-year-old male) complaining of ear pain.
 Please take a history and perform a relevant examination.

 Patient History: